Lembah Subang LRT station

-Lembah Subang LRT station is a light rapid transit station at the residental township of Ara Damansara in Petaling Jaya, Selangor, Malaysia.
+Lembah Subang LRT station is a light rapid transit (LRT) station at the residental township of Ara Damansara (PJU 1A) in Petaling Jaya, Selangor, Malaysia.

-It is operated under the LRT Kelana Jaya Line.
+It is served by the LRT Kelana Jaya Line.
 Like most other LRT stations operating in the Klang Valley, this station is elevated.
-The station is located near the Lembah Subang Depot.
+The station is located near the Subang Depot of the Kelana Jaya Line.

 The station is in the vicinity of the NZX commercial centre, EVE Suites and the neighbourhoods of Ara Damansara and Taman Megah Mas.